Betti Numbers of Curves and Multiple-Point Loci: The case of two pencils

 Assume $C$ is a sufficiently general curve with two independent pencils $f_1, f_2$ and genus $g\leq (k-1)^2$.
 Then there are points $p \neq q \in C$ such that $f_i(p)=f_i(q)$ for $i=1,2$.
 Thus if $D$ is the nodal curve of genus $g$ obtained by identifying $p$ and $q$, we have two pencils $f'_1,f'_2: D \to \PP^1$.
 If $L_i:=f'^*_i\mathcal{O}_{\PP^1}(1)$, one shows that $L_1,L_2$ are the unique rank one, torsion free sheaves on $D$ with degree less than or equal to $k$ and at least two sections.
 Thus $D$ has gonality $k$ and precisely two minimal pencils, and furthermore one checks that $D$ can be deformed to a smooth curve with precisely two independent minimal pencils of degree $k$, both of type $I$.

-We will show that, with the notation above, that if one in addition assumes $k \leq \frac{g+9}{4}$ and that $C$ satisfies bpf-linear growth, then the nodal curve $D$ of genus $g$ may be deformed to a smooth curve with precisely two minimal pencils which furthermore satisfies bpf-linear growth.
+We will show that, if one in addition assumes $k \leq \frac{g+9}{4}$ and that $C$ satisfies bpf-linear growth, then the nodal curve $D$ of genus $g$ may be deformed to a smooth curve, with precisely two minimal pencils, satisfying bpf-linear growth.
 Let $\overline{\text{Pic}}^d(D)$ denote the compactified Jacobian of rank one, torsion free sheaves of degree $k$ on $D$ and let be the closed subset of those sheaves with at least two sections. \begin{lem} Let $C,D$ be as above.
 Assume $C$ satisfies bpf-linear growth.
 Assume $0 \leq n \leq g-2k$ and let $Z \seq W^1_{k+n}(D)$ be a component of $W^1_{k+n}(D)$ of dimension at least $n$.
 Then the general point of $Z$ is a line bundle $[M] \in Z$ with $M=L_i(T)$ for $L_i \in W^1_k(D)$ and $T \seq D$ a reduced divisor in the smooth locus.
 Further we have equality $\dim(Z)=n$.